• Skip to Content

 6. Cumulative prerequisite science GPA of 2.5 or Higher

-7. TEAS qualifying cut score http://www.evc.edu/academics/divisions-departments/nursing-allied-health/associate-degree-in-nursing-program/test-for-essential-academic-skills-(teas).
+7. TEAS qualifying cut score https://www.evc.edu/programs-academics/academic-resources/nursing-allied-health/associate-degree-nursing-program.

 1